SringayKeno/kickstarter-analysis/README.md

 The rate of success was higher for campaigns with a funding goal of less than $5,000 (image 2).
 Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 73% to 76%.

 Campaigns with goals $45,0000 or more had the greatest chance of failure.
+The range between "45000 to 44900" had a 100% failure rate.

 image 2